 I strongly recommend this book to anyone who wants a new light on old problems or who enjoys a well-written, funny, sometimes outrageous, mystery.

-Go to the link below for an interview with Derek Miller if you’d like to know more about him and how he writes.
+Go to HERE for an interview with Derek Miller about how how he writes.

 Go HERE for an article on the origins on ‘American By Day’